chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

     - There is also a `..` operator, which also composes appropriately (and, smartly, is the same as `..` in Git when used between two commits, `<id1>..<id2>`).
 The trailing version, `<id>..`, is interesting: it is “revisions that are not ancestors of `<id>`”.

-    This strikes me as *extremely* interesting: I think it will dodge a loooot of pain in dealing with Git histories, because it lets you ask questions about the history in a compositional way using normal set logic.
+    This strikes me as *extremely* interesting: I think it will dodge a lot of pain in dealing with Git histories, because it lets you ask questions about the history in a compositional way using normal set logic.

 [functions]: https://github.com/martinvonz/jj/blob/main/docs/revsets.md#functions
 [operators]: https://github.com/martinvonz/jj/blob/main/docs/revsets.md#operators